-A conversation between artists Madeleine Stack and HP (aka Human Pony) who both share an affinity with fragments, small moments and peripheral filming.
+A conversation between artists Madeleine Stack and HP (aka daonna) who both share an affinity with fragments, small moments and peripheral filming.
 Madeleine is currently sharing her personal video archive ‘Video Snack’ on Cosmos Carl, and the conversation that followed was undertaken from different sides of the globe, in opposite time-zones, as both considered the ethics of encounter, the pleasure of observation, and what constitutes an archive.

 HP: Let’s start with an intro to your project, what are you showing on Cosmos Carl – tell us about Video Snack <3